 Eventually, Zhou You Wang experimented with the prank of lighting wartime warning beacons and fooling his nobles into thinking barbarians were invading the capital.
 At the sight of armies frantically rushing to the aid of the capital, the moody Bao Si finally broke into a hint of a smile.

-Indignant as they were, the nobles most probably would have forgiven Zhou You Wang, had he not repeatedly pulled the same prank.
-Ultimately, in an oriental staging of The Boy Who Cried Wolf story, no one came to the king’s aid when barbarians did attack the capital.
+Indignant as they were, the nobles would have forgiven Zhou You Wang, had he not repeatedly pulled the same prank.
+Ultimately, in an oriental staging of The Boy Who Cried Wolf story, no one came to the capital’s aid when barbarians did attack the capital.

 4. Han Ai Di (汉哀帝)

 Actual name 刘欣 (Liu Xin).
 Reigned 7 BC to 1 BC.

 Incredible as it sounds, homosexuality was tolerated in Ancient China.

 During the Western Han Dynasty, male consorts openly existed within the imperial palace, these usually being handsome and artistic young men or palace eunuchs.
 Their formal duties ranged from being mere attendants to important officials of the court.

 Some historical accounts even state that practically every Han emperor had a favorite guy in his entourage.
 This includes greatly respected Han emperors such as Han Gaozu and Han Wudi.

 In the case of Han Ai Di, the young emperor became infatuated at first sight with the handsome Dong Xian (董贤), to the extent he immediately bestowed an emissary position, in addition to allowing the younger man to sit on his lap.